Simple and tight device-independent security proofs: Introduction

-Evaluating the smooth min-entropy of a large system is often difficult, especially in the device-independent setting where not much is known about the way $K$ is produced.
+Evaluating the smooth min-entropy $H_{\min}^{\varepsilon}(K|E)$ of a large system is often difficult, especially in the DI setting where not much is known about the way $K$ is produced.
 One assumption commonly used to simplify this task is that the bits of $K=K_1,\dotsc,K_n$ are created in an independent and identical way and hence $K$ itself is an independent and identically distributed (i.i.d.\@) random variable.
-That is, it is assumed that the device held by Alice and Bob makes the same measurements on the same quantum states in every round of the protocol $i\in[n]$.
-This means that the device is initialised with some (unknown) state which has a tensor product structure $\rho_{AB}^{\otimes n}$ and that the measurements have a tensor product structure as well.
-In that case, the total entropy in $K$ can be easily related to the sum of the entropies in each round separately.\footnote{Formally the bound can be calculated using the quantum asymptotic equipartition property~\cite{tomamichel2009fully} for example.} A bound on the entropy accumulated in one round can usually be derived using the expected winning probability in the game played in that round (i.e., the Bell violation), which in turn can be easily estimated during the protocol in the i.i.d.\@ case using standard Chernoff-type bounds since the same game is just being played repeatedly with the same strategy.
+That is, it is assumed that the device held by Alice and Bob makes the same measurements on the same quantum states in every round of the protocol.
+This means that the device is initialized with some (unknown) state which has a tensor product structure $\rho_{AB}^{\otimes n}$, and that the measurements have a tensor product structure as well.
+In that case, the total entropy in $K$ can be easily related to the sum of the entropies in each round separately.\footnote{Formally the bound can be calculated using the quantum asymptotic equipartition property~\cite{tomamichel2009fully} for example.} A bound on the entropy accumulated in one round can usually be derived using the expected winning probability in the game played in that round, which in turn can be easily estimated during the protocol in the i.i.d.\@ case using standard Chernoff-type bounds since the same game is just being played repeatedly with the same strategy.

-Unfortunately, even though quite convenient (and, in many cases, seemingly necessary) for the analysis, the i.i.d.\@ assumption is a very strong one in the device-independent scenario.\footnote{The i.i.d.\@ assumption is stronger in the device-independent case since there not only the state is unknown but also the measurements.
-In contrast, in the device-\emph{dependent} case, one usually anyhow considers i.i.d.\@ measurements, as the measurement devices are trusted.} In particular, under such an assumption the device cannot use any internal memory (i.e., its actions in one round cannot depend on the previous rounds) or even display time-dependent behaviour (due to inevitable imperfections for example).
+Unfortunately, even though quite convenient (and, in many cases, seemingly necessary) for the analysis, the i.i.d.\@ assumption is a very strong one in the DI scenario.
+In particular, under such an assumption the device cannot use any internal memory (i.e., its actions in one round cannot depend on the previous rounds) or even display time-dependent behavior (due to inevitable imperfections for example).